40 Biggest Health Worries for Men After 40

 It’s almost impossible to avoid stress in your 40s—after all, you’ve likely got a heaping load of responsibility on your plate.
 Nonetheless, it’s important to manage this stress—taking time off when necessary, and allowing yourself to relax every once in a while—to avoid enduring some of the more life-altering side effects stress can bring, such as weight gain, high blood pressure, hair loss, depression, and an increased risk of heart attack and stroke.

-A 2011 study found that “in populations of European extraction,” type 2 diabetes is one of the most common male health concerns over 40, even among men with low BMIs.
+A 2011 study published in the journal Diabetologia found that type 2 diabetes is one of the most common male health concerns over 40, even among men with low BMIs.
 Thus, it’s important to stay on the lookout for symptoms—excessive thirst and frequent urination, to name a few—in order to get the illness under control immediately, avoiding possible complications, like gangrene, blindness, and organ failure.

 Often, fatigue is simply the result of a draining day of activity.
 However, if that fatigue never seems to go away, it may be a symptom of something more concerning, like sleep apnea, a condition that causes you to suddenly stop breathing in your sleep, potentially causing sudden death.
 Fortunately, CPAP machines can help reduce some of the condition’s symptoms, as can lowering your weight.

-Memory loss means more than just forgetting your keys: it means a frequent inability to remember even the most basic of things.
-As you age, your risk of memory loss spikes dramatically—in fact, according to a review of research published in the BMJ, by age 65, an estimated 45 percent of adults will be dealing with some form of memory loss or another, with one percent of that population developing dementia.
+Memory loss is more than just forgetting your keys—it’s a frequent inability to remember even the most basic of things.
+As you age, your risk of memory loss spikes dramatically—in fact, according to a review of research published in the BMJ in 2002, by age 65, an estimated 45 percent of adults will be dealing with some form of memory loss or another, with one percent of that population developing dementia.

 Rheumatoid arthritis is an autoimmune disorder that causes inflammation of the joints, leading to severe pain and restricted movement.
 While there are some cases involving younger individuals, the condition typically doesn’t begin to affect men until middle age.
 If you find yourself unable to bend certain joints, it’s important to see a doctor, both to lessen the pain and to explore options to avoid worsening the condition going forward.
 And for more on your body over 40, check out: Over 40?
 Here Are 40 Ways Your Body Is Changing.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!